ITensor/website/docs/book/intro.md

 The Index <code style="border:none;">j</code> appears on both A and B so is automatically summed over, leaving C to have indices i and k.

-In a traditional matrix library, one would need to remember that <code style="border:none;">j</code> is the second index of B and write something like
+In a standard matrix library, one would need to remember that <code style="border:none;">j</code> is the second index of B and write something like

     C = A * transpose(B) //not actual ITensor code!!